pfragkiad/ParserTests/README.md

 ### Namespaces

-At least the first 2 namespaces below, should be used in order to compile most of the examples below.
+At least the first 2 namespaces below, should be used in order to compile most of the following examples.
 The other 2 are for more advanced usage (expression trees and tokenizers).

 ```cs
 //use at least these 2 namespaces